-Hepatitis C (HCV) Developing World Strategy: In 2014, Bristol-Myers Squibb announced its approach to help increase access to one of its hepatitis C (HCV) medicines, daclatasvir, in the developing world.
-The strategy includes tiered pricing and voluntary licensing, and is built on the fundamental belief that sustainable access to treatment and care in the developing world requires a coalition of multisectoral stakeholders to work together to address HCV.
+Hepatitis C (HCV) Developing World Strategy: In 2014, we announced our approach to help increase access to one of our hepatitis C (HCV) medicines, DAKLINZA™ (daclatasvir), in the developing world.
+The strategy included tiered pricing and voluntary licensing, and required a coalition of multisectoral stakeholders to work together to address HCV.
 Read more about our HCV Developing World Strategy.

-- An HIV medicines patent policy that reflects a commitment to access through generic manufacturer participation in many countries; and
+- An HIV medicines patent policy that reflects a commitment to access through generic manufacturer participation in many countries

-The goal of the Bristol-Myers Squibb Global Access Program is to enable broad access to our HIV medicines in regions most severely impacted by HIV and with limited ability to pay.
-Videx, Zerit and Reyataz are currently available through the Bristol-Myers Squibb Global Access Program.
+The goal of this program is to enable broad access to our HIV medicines in regions most severely impacted by HIV and with limited ability to pay.
+VIDEX® (didanosine), ZERIT® (stavudine) and REYATAZ® (atazanavir) are currently available through the Bristol-Myers Squibb Global Access Program.

-Expanded Access to Investigational Medicines: Bristol-Myers Squibb provides access to certain investigational therapies for patients with serious or life-threatening diseases through its Expanded Access program.
+Expanded Access to Investigational Medicines: We provide access to certain investigational therapies for patients with serious or life-threatening diseases through our Expanded Access program.
 The program is designed to provide these therapies to patients who have exhausted all other treatment options and for which there is no clinical trial available to them.
 Decisions about expanded use of our investigational medicines are made after considerable thought.
-Learn more about our Expanded Access to Investigational Medicines.